Common Core

-Common Core: Or, How Can We Help Students?
+Or: How Can We Help Students?

 All students graduating from Idaho public high schools must meet state-adopted content standards.
-These standards are to be used as a minimum threshold by every school district in the state in order to establish some consistency in academic content statewide.
+These standards are to be used as a minimum threshold by every school district in the state to establish some consistency in academic content statewide.

-Each school district may set standards more rigorous than these state content standards, but no district shall use any standards less rigorous than those set forth in IDAPA 08.02.03.102, page 11.
 It is still up to each local school district to adopt its own curriculum (how the standards are taught) to meet these standards.
 Idaho reviews and revises, when needed, all content standards on a six-year review/adoption cycle.

 Resources

-• Go to “Alexanderclark.com
+• Go to alexanderclark.com

-• Your customer code is “isde123” (lower case).
+• Your customer code is “isde123” (all lower case)

 While the Idaho State Department of Education covers the cost of the materials and printing of the standards booklets, your library will need to cover the cost of shipping and handling.